esmBot/esmBot/docs/custom-commands.md

     > ...
 ```

 As you can see, each command is grouped into categories, which are represented by subdirectories.
-To create a new category, you can simply create a new directory inside of the `commands` directory, and to create a new command, you can create a new JS file under one of those subdirectories.
+To create a new category, you can create a new directory inside of the `commands` directory, and to create a new command, you can create a new JS file under one of those subdirectories.

 !!! tip